ektroncwhitehead/Ektron.RecentContent/README.md

 An Ektron workarea widget to display content recently edited by the current logged in user.

-This widget was developed and tested against Ektron 8.6.1.
+This widget was tested against Ektron 9sp2.

 ## Usage